November 30, 2022

 She believed art forms and theories evolved out of a hard-and-fast work ethic.
 Constant creation would bring about new ideas and techniques that would move the art world forward.
 Wolfe, herself, kept up a rapid output of paintings.
 A two-week trip to Duluth could produce dozens of works, and Wolfe praised Minnesota for having so many good sites to paint.

 Interestingly, and perhaps tragically, Wolfe continued her work as an artist until her father passed away in 1923.
 Without his financial support, Wolfe was unable to continue her artistic career fulltime, and Wolfe began working for her brother in his factory.
 Census records show she was a manager there until the 1940s.
-In 1941, just seven year before her death, Wolfe’s artwork was highlighted with a special exhibit at the Minnesota State Fair.
+In 1941, just four years before her death, Wolfe’s artwork was highlighted with a special exhibit at the Minnesota State Fair.

 Author Bio: Written by Summer Erickson, prior Visitor Services Manager and Collections Assistant at Hennepin History Museum.
 Erickson graduated with a B.A. in Art History and Museum Studies from the University of St. Thomas in 2020.
 During 2021-22, they cataloged Hennepin History Museum’s art collection.